tonghuikang/blog/_posts/2025-09-07-principles-for-ai-products.md

-## AI should be clear about where it gets its information
+## AI should tell you where the information came from

 AI needs to be clear about where it got its information.
 Information should be cited.